ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 communicate with a single host.
 The IP proxy is able to perform DNS resolution on behalf of the client and allocate a specific outbound socket for the client instead of allocating an entire IP address to the client.
-In this regard, the request is similar to a traditional CONNECT proxy request.
+In this regard, the request is similar to a regular CONNECT proxy request.

 The IP proxy assigns a single IPv6 address to the client (2001:db8:1234::a) and a route to a single IPv6 host (2001:db8:3456::b), scoped to SCTP.
 The client